Support Scripps Mercy Hospital, San Diego

 In 1890, Mother Mary Michael Cummings and a small group of Sisters of Mercy arrived in San Diego and established St. Joseph’s Dispensary in downtown San Diego.
 Through the years, the five-bed facility expanded and changed locations, ultimately becoming Scripps Mercy Hospital, San Diego, in 1995.

 Scripps Mercy Hospital is San Diego’s longest-established and only Catholic medical center.
 Its two campuses in San Diego and Chula Vista comprise the largest hospital in the county and one of the largest in the state.
-In 2017, U.S. News & World Report ranked Scripps Mercy No. 5 in the San Diego metropolitan area and among the top 10 percent of hospitals in nephrology.
+In 2017, U.S. News & World Report ranked Scripps Mercy No. 5 in the San Diego metropolitan area and among the top 10 percent of hospitals in nephrology, the medical specialty concerned with kidney disorders and hypertension.

 How the San Diego Campus Serves the Community

-- Scripps Mercy Surgery Pavilion, providing a range of surgical and outpatient capabilities.
+- Scripps Mercy Surgery Pavilion provides a full range of advanced surgical and outpatient capabilities.

-- A primary site for the clinical education of more than 70 medical residents per year, and its Mercy Clinic provides health care for 30,000 people annually who otherwise would have no access to care.
-You can support the training of our residents by joining the CLUE challenge now.
+- Scripps Mercy serves as a primary site for the clinical education of more than 70 medical residents each year.
+These residents are trained and certified in Cardiovascular Limited Ultrasound Examination (CLUE).
+You can support our residents' training by joining the CLUE challenge now.

-Scripps Health and The University of Texas MD Anderson Cancer Center are partnering to create Scripps MD Anderson Cancer Center, a comprehensive and clinically integrated cancer care program in San Diego that will provide adult cancer patients greater access to world-renowned oncology care available throughout Southern California.
+Scripps Health and The University of Texas MD Anderson Cancer Center have partnered to create Scripps MD Anderson Cancer Center, a comprehensive and clinically integrated cancer care program in San Diego that will provide adult cancer patients greater access to world-renowned oncology care available throughout Southern California.

-You Can Make a Profound Impact on Patients and their Families
+Make a Profound Impact on Patients and Families